Commercial EPC (Energy Performance Certificate)

 Why energy performance certificates are required?

-An Energy Performance Certificate (EPC) is intended to inform potential buyers or tenants about the energy performance of a building, so they can consider energy efficiency as part of their investment or business decision to buy or occupy that building.
+An Energy Performance Certificate (EPC) is intended to inform potential buyers or tenants about the energy performance of a building.
+By doing so they can consider the respective building’s energy efficiency as part of their investment to either to buy or occupy that building.

 Buildings requiring an energy performance Certificate